I wrote an

 One of our professional contacts has

-told us they have heard complaints from other Webmasters concerning
+told me they have heard complaints from other Webmasters concerning

-Google's bias, but Google being a private company, not much can be
+Google's bias.
+However since Google is a private company, not much can be

-a month later, asking why Google was scrubbing our URL from its searches.
+a month later, asking why Google was scrubbing my URL from its searches.

-So we put up a simple page when surfers
+So I put up a simple page when surfers

-informing them that our URL had been blackballed by Google.
+informing them that Google had blackballed my URL.

 free from censorship, you were wrong.
 If you thought control of public

-relations and manipulation of ideas, such as mastered by the Third
+relations and manipulation of ideas, such as those mastered by the Third

-Reich was a thing of the past, you are wrong.
-They've
+Reich was a thing of the past, you were wrong.

 You would think freedom-of-speech